AlexKucera/bookmark/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Bookmark Plugin"
+3. Click Browse and search for "Bookmark"
 4. Install and enable the plugin

 ### Manual Installation from GitHub

-1. Download the latest release from [GitHub Releases](https://github.com/AlexKucera/bookmark-plugin/releases)
+1. Download the latest release from [GitHub Releases](https://github.com/AlexKucera/bookmark/releases)
-2. Extract the contents to `{vault}/.obsidian/plugins/bookmark-plugin/`
+2. Extract the contents to `{vault}/.obsidian/plugins/bookmark/`
 3. Reload Obsidian and enable the plugin in Community Plugins

 ### BRAT (Beta)

 1. Install the BRAT plugin
-2. Add this repository: `AlexKucera/bookmark-plugin`
+2. Add this repository: `AlexKucera/bookmark`
 3. Enable the plugin in Community Plugins

 ## Quick Start